Dreamboy (album): Release and promotion

 Following the release of lead single "Light Again!", Lil Nas X announced the title for his second album Dreamboy on Twitter.
 On November 10, 2024, a promotional video for Dreamboy: Phase 1 featuring the beat of the single "Light Again!" was posted on his social media pages.
 On November 12, 2024, Lil Nas X uploaded a trailer for phase 1 titled "DREAMBOY." on his YouTube channel. where he was stranded out of sea before being met by his Dreamboy alter ego who opened a portal and rescued him.
-This trailer featured an upbeat sound that could possibly be the beat to one of the tracks on the album, this lead into a black screen teasing "Phase 1: Ep.1: Let There Be Light", before displaying a "To Be Continued" text followed by the Dreamboy logo.
+This trailer featured an upbeat sound that could possibly be the beat to one of the tracks on the album, which lead into a black screen teasing "Phase 1: Ep.1: Let There Be Light", before displaying a "To Be Continued" text followed by the Dreamboy logo.

 The next day, Nas uploaded a continued version of this on his YouTube channel titled "You Are Everything!"
 Starting in the same way the previous trailer ended, Lil Nas X falls through the same portal before a somber piano ballad begins with him rising from the ground in a white suit, referencing his "Sun Goes Down" music video.
 This is then followed by a narrative by his Dreamboy alter ego walking over towards Nas in a suit, who is looking at his previous stories, worlds he has created and dreams.
 The beat for "Light Again!" then begins as a screen of Dreamboy emailing his contacts about a party at his house that night, teasing the "Light Again!" music video.

 From March 10 to 13, 2025, a series of promotional singles were released for the album, alongside accompanying music videos, which were released on YouTube.
 The series was started with the title track, and was followed by "Big Dummy", "Swish", and "Right There!".
 On the 15th, the third single from the album, "Hotbox" was released alongside its music video.
 The song peaked at number 33 on the New Zealand Hot Singles chart, although it failed to make any other chart, including the Billboard Hot 100.
 The song was followed by the album's fourth single, "Lean on My Body", alongside the song's lyric video.
 Some tracks were teased through a secret Twitter account called "dreamboy2006".
 This included track 9, "Percocet Lovers", track 13, "Light Again!" and track 5, "Hotbox".

 Days Before Dreamboy

-An eight-track extended play (EP), titled Days Before Dreamboy, was released on March 28, 2025, consisting of songs that Lil Nas X released from November 2024 to March 2025, including the four singles and four promotional singles released for the album.
-It served as Nas X's first EP since his major-label debut, 7, and is his most recent release.
+An eight-track extended play (EP), titled Days Before Dreamboy, was released on March 28, 2025, consisting of songs that Lil Nas X released from November 2024 to March 2025, including the two singles and six promotional singles released for the album.
+It served as Nas X's first EP since his major-label debut, 7 (2019), and is his most recent release.